samsherrawal/AzurePostGreSQLHOL/module03/concepts-read-replicas.md

 For additional insight, query the primary server directly to get the replication lag on all replicas.

-> [!NOTE]
-> If a primary server or read replica restarts, the time it takes to restart and catch up is reflected in the Replica Lag metric.
+Please Note If a primary server or read replica restarts, the time it takes to restart and catch up is reflected in the Replica Lag metric.

 ## Promote replicas

 You can stop the replication between a primary and a replica by promoting one or more replicas at any time.
 The promote action causes the replica to apply all the pending logs and promotes the replica to be an independent, standalone read-writeable server.
 The data in the standalone server is the data that was available on the replica server at the time the replication is stopped.
 Any subsequent updates at the primary are not propagated to the replica.
 However, replica server may have accumulated logs that are not applied yet.
 As part of the promote process, the replica applies all the pending logs before accepting client connections.

->[!NOTE]
-> Resetting admin password on replica server is currently not supported.
+Please Note  Resetting admin password on replica server is currently not supported.
 Additionally, updating admin password along with promote replica operation in the same request is also not supported.
 If you wish to do this you must first promote the replica server then update the password on the newly promoted server separately.

 ### Considerations